If you’re on TikTok, you may have noticed a number of creators talking about UGC (user-generated content) and the money they’re making from it.

 Creators have a tendency to undervalue themselves, so ask for what you believe you deserve.
 The worst that can happen is that the brand will say no, and that’s information you can use to set your rates in the future.

 If brands offer you a price, try to negotiate on it.
 If they won’t budge, it’s up to you to decide whether it’s worth creating content at that price — and you can use this rate as a baseline to negotiate from in the future.
 Try bumping that price up the next time you speak with a brand.

 Is UGC creation a sustainable career?

-Creators who specialize in user-generated content got started much the same way as any content creators did.
-They started honing their skills, learned from their mistakes, and kept chasing opportunities until one of them stuck.
+Many creators who specialize in user-generated content got started in much the same way as other content creators.
+They worked on honing their skills, learned from their mistakes, and kept chasing opportunities.
 And while being a UGC creator may not be the big-shot career some TikTokers are making it out to be, it’s still a great way to bring in revenue — and to acquire skills that’ll serve you well no matter what the future holds.

 Want to start getting paid as a creator?
 Download The Leap’s free guide on 12 Ways To Make Your First $100 Online.